Stirling vacuum, electronics

 The power comes from the battery via the power switch/charging board on the side of the vacuum.
-This connects directly to the motor-controller, and via a 5V USB adapter to the Pi.

 The old brain's power-monitoring functions are still working, and it will power everything off if the battery gets too low.
 The LCD displays a three-bar battery status so we can see when it's getting low.

 Unfortunately some clown put a giant head over the LCD, but that's okay.
 I'm only using it like this while I build a new power system.
 After that I'll ditch the main board altogether.
 This was just a safe way to get phase one going without smoking batteries, but it has it's drawbacks.